dswann101164/azure-noob-blog/posts/2025-12-06-azure-arc-ghost-registrations.md

 ---
-title: "Azure Arc Ghost Registrations: Why 64% of My Arc Inventory Doesn't Exist"
+title: 'Azure Arc Ghost Registrations: Why 64% of My Arc Inventory Doesn''t Exist'
 date: 2025-12-06
-summary: "I reconciled Azure Arc registrations against VMware inventory and discovered 300 ghost VMs.
-The root cause isn't operational failure—it's architectural.
-Here's why Arc inventory becomes frozen in time and how Arc Resource Bridge solves it."
-tags: ["Azure Arc", "VMware", "Reconciliation", "Power BI", "Ghost Registrations"]
+summary: How Azure Arc ghost registrations happen, why they wreck governance reporting, and how to detect and clean them up at scale.
+tags:
+- Azure
+- Azure Arc
+- Ghost Registrations
+- Governance
+- Hybrid
+- Inventory
+- Power BI
+- Reconciliation
+- VMware
-cover: "/static/images/hero/azure-arc-ghost-registrations.png"
+cover: /static/images/hero/azure-arc-ghost-registrations.png
 ---
 # Azure Arc Ghost Registrations: Why 64% of My Arc Inventory Doesn't Exist

 I ran a reconciliation between Azure Arc and our VMware environment using RVTools.
 The results were shocking: **64% of our Arc inventory consisted of ghost registrations for VMs that no longer exist.**